37 Environmental policy

 However, the federal government’s willingness to exert influence has waxed and waned since the 1980s when there was considerable conflict between the federal government and subnational governments over issues such as the proposed damming of the Franklin River and protection of wet tropical rainforests in Far North Queensland.
 An Intergovernmental Agreement on the Environment was negotiated in the early 1990s as a way to improve intergovernmental consideration of environmental issues (including through Ministerial Council processes).
 In addition, a significant attempt was made to establish a national strategy for ecologically sustainable development (NSESD) in the early 1990s, although it is clear that much more could have been achieved.[41]

 Importantly, Australia’s federal system of government may not be the sole, or even primary, cause of Australia’s inability to make effective national environmental policy.
-While challenges such as those associated with the Murray Darling Basin Plan, the lack of a coherent national waste strategy and the absence of a nationally coherent policy on energy (and climate change) point to the role of government and politics, further factors must also be considered.
-For example, the scarcity of effective environmental policy may be due as much to the influence of economic interests such as policy actors advocating for the interests of industries as it is to the features of Australia’s federal system of government.
+While challenges such as those associated with the Murray Darling Basin Plan and the lack of a strategy for sustainability point to the role of government and politics, further factors must also be considered.
+For example, the lack of effective environmental policy may be due to the influence of non-state actors preventing or delaying appropriate policy action, with Australia’s approach to climate change being the obvious example.

 Another feature of environmental policy making in Australia is that each state has a relatively unique approach to local government, and there is no recognition of local government in the Constitution.
-This shapes the ways that council-level environmental issues play out, with the major tensions being between state and local governments.[41]
-Put simply, local governments are the creature of state government, and so state governments determine what roles and responsibilities are granted to local government: for example, in Queensland the Brisbane City Council has a role in water management, whereas in Melbourne it is primarily managed by Melbourne Water and various government-owned water retailers.
+This shapes the ways that council-level environmental policy plays out, sometimes with tensions between state and local governments.[42]
+Put simply, local governments are the creature of state government which means state governments determine what roles and responsibilities are formally granted to local government): for example, in Queensland, the Brisbane City Council has a role in water management, whereas in Melbourne, water is primarily managed by Melbourne Water and various government-owned water retailers.
+However, local government can engage in progressive environmental policy.[43]

-Environmental policy in Australia is also influenced by the ways in which the federal government participates in international negotiations and processes, such as those dealing with climate change (the UN Framework Convention on Climate Change) and biodiversity (the Convention on Biological Diversity, and other treaties dealing with migratory species, wetlands of international importance, and ozone depleting substances).
+Environmental policy in Australia is also influenced by the ways in which the federal government participates in international negotiations and processes, such as those dealing with climate change (the UN Framework Convention of Climate Change) and biodiversity (the Convention on Biological Diversity, and other treaties dealing with migratory species, wetlands of international importance, and ozone depleting substances).
 Australia’s contribution to such processes varies considerably depending upon the orientation of the government in office at the time.
-This variation in commitment to being a ‘good global citizen’ is clearly captured in both the title of an article by Christoff, ‘From Global Citizen to Renegade State: Australia at Kyoto’, and the vignette used to begin the article:
+This variation in commitment to being a ‘good global citizen’ is clearly captured in the title of an article by Christoff, ‘From Global Citizen to Renegade State: Australia at Kyoto’.[44]
+Debate about climate change in Australia has been so contested in recent decades that it has been characterised as ‘the climate wars’.[45]

-Environmental policy making in Australia involves diverse issues and actors and plays out in multiple settings with inconsistent results.
-Given this, it is not possible to provide any simple explanation of how environmental policy is made in Australia, beyond stating that it is political and involves particular actors advocating particular ideas, through particular processes, in particular circumstances: the devil really is in the detail, and this is why detailed analyses of different issues is so useful.
+Finally, environmental policy making in Australia involves diverse actors from across the political spectrum (recall the above section on ‘actors and the politics of the domain’), and plays out in multiple settings.
+Given this, it is not possible to provide an unequivocal explanation of how environmental policy is made (and implemented) in Australia, beyond stating that it is political, and involves particular actors advocating particular ideas, through particular processes, in particular circumstances: the devil really is in the detail, and this is why detailed analyses of different issues is so useful.

 Debates and non-agenda issues

 Environmental policy debate in Australia is almost invariably couched in terms of development versus the environment, which serves to frame environmental debate in a very narrow and conflictual way – you are either ‘pro’ or ‘anti’ development, there are no shades of grey.
-Useful insights into how these terms of debate play out in particular cases are well canvassed in a variety of edited collections.[44]
-Read together these collections provide excellent introductions to the major lines of debate and non-debate that animate the politics of the environment in Australia, with useful coverage of issues such as climate change, the Murray Darling Basin, natural resource management, forest conflict, and coastal management, to name but a few.
+The discourse of ‘balancing’ economic and environmental objectives is also often used to undermine effective environmental policy and governance.
+Useful insights into how these terms of debate play out in particular cases are well canvassed in a variety of edited collections.[46]
+Read together, these collections provide excellent (albeit dated) introductions to the major lines of debate and non-debate that animate the politics of the environment in Australia, with useful coverage of issues such as climate change, the Murray Darling Basin, natural resource management, forest conflict, and coastal management, to name but a few.

-Walker’s accounts explore the dominance of ‘statist developmentalism’ in Australia from the First Fleet through to the recent times.
-Statist developmentalism is still alive and well, if recent debates about the Adani mine and other mines in the Galilee Basin are any indication.
+Walker’s accounts explore the dominance of ‘statist developmentalism’ in Australia from the First Fleet through to recent times.
+Statist developmentalism is still alive and well, if recent debates about the reform of Australia’s national environment legislation is any indication, with (at the time of writing – October 2025) the prospect for progressive environmental policy reform appearing constrained by an unwillingness to seriously accept that Australia’s approach to ‘development’ needs to change.

-Second is Dovers’ view that Australian environmental policy suffers from policy ‘ad hockery’ and amnesia, the idea that ‘what we do at a given time often appears uninformed by previous experiences, and often, previous policy and management attempts are not even recognised’.[47]
-This highlights that it is not possible to consider environmental policy making in Australia as proactive or systematic in any way.
-Even worse is the sense that this ‘forgetfulness’ may not be accidental but may instead be part and parcel of statist developmentalism.
-Such an interpretation is supported by the fact that many of Australia’s environmental achievements (e.g. halting sandmining and logging on Fraser Island, preventing the damming of the Franklin River, establishing the Wet Tropics World Heritage Area, and not proceeding with gold mining at Coronation Hill) were only achieved through extensive public campaigns by the environmental movement.
+Second is Dovers’ view that Australian environmental policy suffers from policy ‘ad hockery’ and amnesia, the idea that ‘what we do at a given time often appears uninformed by previous experience, and often, previous policy and management attempts are not even recognised’.[49]
+This highlights that environmental policy making in Australia cannot be described as proactive or systematic in any substantive way.
+Even worse is the sense that this ‘forgetfulness’ is intentional – part and parcel of statist developmentalism.
+Such an interpretation is supported by the fact that many of Australia’s environmental high profile achievements (e.g. halting sandmining and logging on Fraser Island, preventing the damming of the Franklin River, establishing the Wet Tropics World Heritage Area, and not proceeding with gold mining at Coronation Hill) were only achieved through extensive public campaigns by the environmental movement, which highlights the need for ongoing defiance of environmentally destructive policies and practices.[50]
+Into the future, systemic change is required, alongside increased effort and better management.

 Conclusions